Returning to South

 Payment Plan

-Visit South’s Paying for College Overview Website to learn about key cost, important deadlines, and our funding resources.
+Visit South’s Paying for College Overview Website to learn about key costs, important deadlines, and our funding resources.

 If you have questions on financial aid, contact financialsouth@seattlecolleges.edu.

 Before you can register for classes, you’ll need to establish Math and English placement at South.
-To determine how to place, please select the option below that most accurately fits your previous college experience:
+Having placement established is also required to meet with Academic Advisors, so this is an important step to get completed as soon as possible!
+To determine how to place, please select the option below that most accurately fits your previous college experience.

 Attended South during or after 2016 and took both English and Math classes